Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/Readme.md

 1. Find the app key `TenantId` and replace the existing value with 'common'.
 1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `WebApi-MultiTenant-ToDoListService-v2` application copied from the Azure portal.
 1. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `WebApi-MultiTenant-ToDoListService-v2` app, in the Azure portal.
+1. Find the app key `AllowedTenants` and add your tenant (for which you've registered the application).
+You can add as many tenants as you wish into this array and all of them will have access to Web API.

 #### Register the client app (WebApp-MultiTenant-ToDoListClient-v2)